An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Abstract

 \section{Abstract}

 The heat equation is often used in order to inpaint dropped data in inpainting-based lossy compression schemes.
 We propose an alternative way to numerically solve the heat equation by an extended Krylov subspace method.
-The method is very efficient with respect to the direct computation of the solution of the heat equation at large times.
-And this is exactly what is needed for decoding edge-compressed pictures by homogeneous diffusion. \keywords{Rational Krylov subspace method \and multigrid method \and inpainting \and dithering \and time integration} \subclass{94A08 \and 65F60 \and 65M55}
+The method is very efficient with respect to the computation of the solution of the heat equation at large times.
+And this is exactly what is needed for decoding edge-compressed pictures by homogeneous diffusion.